Landscapes of the Soul

 I enjoy working in the instinctive, abstract subconscious.

-It's a fluid world of shape, colour, line and association.
+It's a fluid world of shape, colour, line and association; half dependent upon movement, half on being still and feeling .

 There are points of contact with the outside world; obvious strands and moments of inspiration: but mostly it's habitual repetition.
 In it I find expression, identity, calm and connectivity.